Lesson 3

 Canadian Foundation for Labour Rights.
 Unions have always been

-a positive force in society.
+.
 Retrieved July 2, 2012 from http://www.

 labourrights.ca/research-publications/unions-have-always-been-